Guntram Boso: The suitor Gondovald

-In 583, Gontran Boson went to Metz to report on his embassy to Constantinople.
+In 583, Guntram Boso went to Metz to report on his embassy to Constantinople.
 Once this mission was completed, he and his family headed back to Auvergne.
-As he crossed Gontran's kingdom, he was arrested and sent before the king, who accused him of having introduced the usurper Gondovald into Gaul.
-To clear his name, Boson accused Mummol of being responsible for the affair and offered to bring the traitor before the king, who accepted the deal, but kept one of Boson's sons as a hostage.
-Gontran Boson recruited a small troop of Auvergnats and Vellavii and set off for Avignon via the road to Uzès.
+As he crossed Guntram's kingdom, he was arrested and sent before the king, who accused him of having introduced the usurper Gondovald into Gaul.
+To clear his name, Boso accused Mummol of being responsible for the affair and offered to bring the traitor before the king, who accepted the deal, but kept one of Boso's sons as a hostage.
+Guntram Boso recruited a small troop of Auvergnats and Vellavii and set off for Avignon via the road to Uzès.
 When the matter reached the ears of the great men of Metz, they sent Duke Gondoulf to stop the blockade of one of their cities by one of their dukes.
-However, Gondoulf forces Mummolus to follow Gontran Boson to the King of Chalon.
+However, Gondoulf forces Mummolus to follow Guntram Boso to the King of Chalon.
 As soon as he arrived in Auvergne, Mummolus returned home.

 In September 584, King Chilperic was assassinated at Chelles.
 The throne passed to his newborn Chlothar, under the regency of his mother Fredegund.
 In 580, Fredegund had eliminated Prince Clovis, the last surviving son of the former queen Audovera.
-King Gontran became the strongman of the Frankish kingdoms.
+King Guntram became the strongman of the Frankish kingdoms.
 To counter this, Queen Brunhilda (or Brunehaut) and the great men of Metz approached Mummolus to recruit the pretender Gundoald once again.
 With a small army, Gondovald seized several territories in Aquitaine.
-In December 584, King Gontran organized a plea in Paris to divide with his nephew Childebert the lands that Chilperic had illegally conquered from their two kingdoms.
+In December 584, King Guntram organized a plea in Paris to divide with his nephew Childebert the lands that Chilperic had illegally conquered from their two kingdoms.
 Childebert did not attend in person.
-Instead, he sent several grandees, including Bishop Gilles and Gontran Boson.
-As soon as they arrived, King Gontran inveighed his namesake, accusing him of having brought Gondovald from the East to dethrone him.
-Gontran Boson declares his innocence before the assembly and proposes to settle the matter by a judicial duel.
+Instead, he sent several grandees, including Bishop Gilles and Guntram Boso.
+As soon as they arrived, King Guntram inveighed his namesake, accusing him of having brought Gondovald from the East to dethrone him.
+Guntram Boso declares his innocence before the assembly and proposes to settle the matter by a judicial duel.
 No one dared question his word.